wovo/torsor/readme.md

 (For an embedded system the epoch could be the moment the system was last switched on.)
-The type returned by *now()* should be *torsor\<duration>*, because that type itself is not a duration, but the differnce between two such types is a duration.
+The type returned by *now()* should be *torsor\<duration>*, because it is not a duration, but the difference between two such values *is* a duration.

 ```C++
 using duration = ...